ReversedEkko/ReversedEkko/README.md

 - C#

 ### 🌱 Currently Learning
-I believe in continuous improvement, and currently, I'm expanding my skills in object orinated programming languages, like c++ and java
+I believe in continuous improvement, and currently, I'm expanding my skills in machine learning and A* path finding.

 ### 🔧 Projects
 Here are some projects I've worked on: